erferguson-44/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() :
+calls a provided function on each element in the Array; will allow a CALLBACK function to mutate current ARRAY -- > preferable when NOT CHANGING/ALTERING the data in the Array but just to do something with it.

+.map() :
+creates a new array, stores return values and returns a NEW ARRAY of the same size -- > preferable when CHANGING/ALTERING data

 2. What is the difference between a function and a method?

+Quick answer :
+What’s the difference between a function and a method?
+Nothing.
+They’re the same thing.

+Function :
+A reusable piece of code which is designed to perform a specific task.

+Method :
+A method is a function that is inside of an Object.

 3. What is closure?

+A "closure" provides access to an outer function's scope from an inner function.
+Closures are created every time a function is created.

 4. Describe the four rules of the 'this' keyword.

+A. Global scope :
+    - Global scope is outside of the Function; "this" refers to the Global Object

+B. Implicit binding :
+    - Implicit means "automatic"; When a function is called by a preceding dot, Object LEFT of dot gets "this".

+C. Explicit binding :
+    - When .call() or .apply() method use, "this" is explicitly defined

+D. New binding :
+    - CONSTRUCTOR function used; This is a function that returns an OBJECT -- > "this" refers to the OBJECT which is created and returned by the CONSTRUCTOR function.

 5. Why do we need super() in an extended class?

+.super() is used to access and call functions on an OBJECT's parent.
+It acts as a "connecter" and passes on the DNA of the OBJECT's parent to the OBJECT's child.

 ## Project Set up